aimclub/FEDOT/docs/source/basics/data_preprocessing.rst

 Architecture
 --------

-The architecture of preprocessing in Fedot should also be considered separately at API and fit levels.
+The preprocessing architecture in FEDOT should also be considered separately at API and fit levels.

 - API level
-    At this level, *ApiDataProcessor* is responsible for issuing recommendations, and *DataAnalyser* is responsible for applying these recommendations to data.
+    At this level, ``ApiDataProcessor`` is responsible for issuing recommendations, and ``DataAnalyser`` is responsible for applying these recommendations to data.

 - fit level
-    At fit level, *DataPreprocessor* is responsible for applying obligatory and optional preprocessing to data.
+    At fit level, ``DataPreprocessor`` is responsible for applying obligatory and optional preprocessing to data.

 General scheme of preprocessing